MS in Energy Policy and Climate

 Leading Experts and Climate Scientists

-A renowned research university, JHU is home to top environmental and climate scientists with a range of expertise.
-Our faculty members also have first-hand experience in climate change policy with federal agencies, NGOs, the private sector, and abroad.
+A renowned research university, JHU is home to top energy technology experts and climate scientists.
+Our faculty members are scholar-practitioners, sharing their first-hand experience in climate change and energy policy from time with federal agencies, NGOs, the private sector, and abroad.

 Wide Array of Electives

-Enrich your studies with electives such as Transportation Policy in a Carbon-Constrained World, Power Markets and Energy Policy, Climate Modeling Techniques, and Understanding Public Attitudes for the Communication of Climate and Energy Policy.
+Enrich your studies with electives such as Solar Energy: Science, Technology, & Policy, Global Energy Policy, Adaptation to Climate Change, The Electric Grid: Technology & Policy, and Understanding Public Attitudes for the Communication of Climate and Energy Policy.

 Immersive and International Experiences